-His recent work revolves around research and documentary work conducted in the United States and Japan about testimonies by South Vietnamese boat refugees and extreme Buddhist practices, respectively.
+As part of a disconnected Vietnamese diaspora, his recent works revolve around the examination of Asian identities: into the lopsided depictions of Southeast-Asian bodies in Western pop culture and into behaviors of social shapeshifting to evade the notions of a genetic foreignness.
+He has also conducted research and documentary work in the United States and Japan about testimonies by South Vietnamese boat refugees and extreme Buddhist practices, respectively.

-He studied New Media Art at the Academy of Fine Arts Munich as a master-class student (Meisterschüler) under Prof. Klaus vom Bruch from 2010 on and graduated 2018 with a diploma degree in Fine Arts.
-He was a participant of the project class of Prof. Julian Rosefeldt.
+He studied Post-Studio and New Media Art as a masterclass student (Meisterschüler) under Prof. Klaus vom Bruch and Time-Based Media under Prof. Julian Rosefeldt at the Academy of Fine Arts Munich from 2010 on and graduated 2018 with a diploma degree in Fine Arts.

-In 2014/15, he received the scholarship for the exchange programme of the Karlsruhe University of Art and Design by the Ministry of Education and Cultural Affairs Baden-Württemberg.
-In his time there, he was trained in Video Art under Prof. Isaac Julien and Film Studies and Screenwriting under Prof. Razvan Radulescu.
+In 2014/15, he received the scholarship for the exchange programme of the Karlsruhe University of Art and Design and ZKM by the Ministry of Education and Cultural Affairs Baden-Württemberg.
+In his time there, he was trained in Moving Image under Prof. Isaac Julien and Film Studies and Screenwriting under Prof. Razvan Radulescu.

 Scholarships, Residencies, Nominations